-Knowing how to clean your bum might seem like common sense, but there are lots of different ways to do it – some more effective than others.
-Do you think you already know how to wipe your bum properly?
-You might be surprised to find that a few tweaks to your routine could help leave you feeling more fresh, comfortable and hygienic.
+Knowing things like how to wipe your bum or how to use the toilet paper might seem like common sense, but there are lots of different ways to do it – some more effective than others.
+Do you think you already know how to wipe properly?
+You might be surprised to find that a few tweaks to your routine could help leave you feeling more fresh, comfortable, and hygienic.

 An important part of learning how to wipe your bum properly is finding the right paper for you.
 Choosing a toilet paper that’s soft and strong, such as Cushelle, will mean you only need to use a few sheets to feel clean and comfortable.

-As you gauge how to wipe – and how much pressure to apply – you should keep in mind that the skin in that area is delicate.
+As you gauge how to wipe – and how hard – you should keep in mind that the skin on your delicates is, well, delicate.
 Finishing with a flushable moist toilet tissue that’s pH-balanced and gentle on skin will help you avoid the need to wipe vigorously.
 This will reduce the chance of irritation or infection.

-Encourage boys and girls to finish with a moist toilet tissue right from the start of learning how to wipe with toilet paper, so they understand it’s just as important as the initial dry wipe.
-It’ll help them get cleaner quicker, and avoid skin irritation.
+Tip: Encourage boys and girls to finish with a moist toilet tissue right from the start of learning how to use toilet paper, so they understand it’s just as important as the initial dry wipe.
+It’ll help them get cleaner quicker and avoid skin irritation.

-There’s no set number of times you should wipe when it comes to learning how to clean your bum, but using a toilet paper that’s strong and soft will help you feel comfortable, no matter how many sheets you need.
+There’s no set number of times you should wipe when it comes to learning how to wipe your bum, but using a toilet paper that’s strong and soft will help you feel comfortable, no matter how many pieces you need.

-The number of sheets of toilet paper (and amount of time and effort) needed will be significantly reduced if you follow up with a moist toilet tissue.
+The number of pieces of toilet paper (and amount of time and effort) needed will be significantly reduced if you follow up with your trusty moist toilet tissue.
+Remove actual pieces of solid stuff with dry toilet paper first, and then finish the job with your moist tissue.
 When it comes away clean, you know you’re ready to flush.

 Kids might find it easier to learn how to wipe standing up, but try and encourage them to stay seated, right from potty-training-age.
 This will help them develop good toilet hygiene habits for when mum and dad aren’t there to supervise.